bitwalker/distillery/docs/Runtime Configuration.md

 into the specific structures required for your application's configuration.
 To see an example of what these look like, [take a look here](https://github.com/bitwalker/conform/tree/distillery#conf-files-and-schema-files).

-When you deploy your application, user simply modify the `.conf` file as needed, and run the release, `conform` handles converting the configuration into runtime configuration for the release using the schema, and you can access that configuration via `Application.get_env/2` as usual.
+When you deploy your application, users simply modify the `.conf` file as needed, and run the release, `conform` handles converting the configuration into runtime configuration for the release using the schema, and you can access that configuration via `Application.get_env/2` as usual.